-I .......... have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at Westfield primary School
+I <insert name > have read my school's Child Protection Policy and the associated guidance as above and agree that I understand my role and responsibilities as a Governor in relation to safeguarding children and promoting their welfare at Bengeo Primary School.

-Signed ..... and returned to Chair of Governors/ Link Governor for safeguarding on Click or tap to enter a date.
+Signed ..... and returned to Chair of Governors/ Link Governor for safeguarding on 22/09/2023